Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models

-\mypar{Computational analysis.} Figure \ref{fig:run_times} depicts the running time required for relevant baselines and the proposed \Ours{} across several datasets, ordered in terms of increasing complexity, i.e., number of categories.
+\mypar{Computational analysis.} Fig. \ref{fig:runtimes} depicts the running time required for relevant baselines and the proposed \Ours{} across several datasets, ordered in terms of increasing complexity, i.e., number of categories.
 These results expose that different TTA methods, particularly SoTA, substantially differ in total runtimes.
-In particular, recent CLIPArTT and WATT-S constantly increase the required runtime with the number of classes, driven by their iterative nature on the multiple template evaluations and weight averaging during inference.
+In particular, recent CLIPArTT and WATT constantly increase the required runtime with the number of classes, driven by their iterative nature, which involves multiple template evaluations and weight averaging during inference.
+BATCLIP is also highly efficient, yet its runtime still shows a slight increase as the number of classes grows.
 In contrast, \Ours{} avoids this overhead by distilling this information during the adaptation stage and computing multiple text embeddings \textit{off-line} only once.
-Moreover, the Sinkhorn algorithm—used for generating pseudo-codes is highly efficient, as its iterative updates converge faster on the low-dimensional similarity matrices and benefit from parallelizable computations, accounting for only nearly $1\%$ of the total runtime.
-This combination of speed and consistency establishes \Ours{} as a scalable and effective method, providing runtimes from one to two orders of magnitude lower than CLIPArTT and WATT-S for the most complex dataset (i.e., Tiny-ImageNet), while significantly outperforming them from a discriminative standpoint.
+It is worth noting that the Sinkhorn algorithm used for generating pseudo-codes is highly efficient, as its iterative updates converge faster on the low-dimensional similarity matrices and benefit from parallelizable computations, accounting for only nearly $1\%$ of the total runtime.
+This combination of speed and consistency establishes \Ours{} as a scalable and effective method, providing runtimes from one to two orders of magnitude lower than CLIPArTT and WATT for the most complex dataset (i.e., Tiny-ImageNet), while significantly outperforming them from a discriminative standpoint.